bldr-io/bldr/docs/creating-a-block.rst

 Creating A Block
 ================

-Creating a `Bldr Block` for `Bldr` is fairly similar to creating a Bundle for Symfony2.
+Creating a `Bldr Block` for `Bldr` is fairly similar to creating a Bundle for Symfony.
 Here's a quick guide:

 1. Create a repo
 ----------------